DWLSR With Knowledge

 When an officer suspects that a motorist’s driver’s license is either suspended or revoked, the following procedures apply:

-2. For the charge of unlawful use of a driver’s license, including possession of a suspended or revoked license, the appropriate Florida Statute must be be cited, including the appropriate subsection which clarifies how the license was unlawfully used.
+2. For the charge of unlawful use of a driver’s license, including possession of a suspended or revoked license, the appropriate Florida Statute must be cited, including the appropriate subsection which clarifies how the license was unlawfully used.

 4. If the driver’s license status indicates that the license has been suspended due to a minor infraction, the officer may issue a citation with a mandatory court date.
 The officer is trained to impound the license and an Offense Report should be initiated to document the incident.